coderjonny/shopping-cart/README.md

-# Welcome to your Expo app 👋

-## React Native Assessment Challenge: Shopping Cart with Context API
+# React Native Assessment Challenge: Shopping Cart with Context API

-- Task: Complete a shopping cart implementation using React Context API to manage global state.
+### Task: Complete a shopping cart implementation using React Context API to manage global state.
-- Requirements:
+### Requirements:
    1. Implement a CartContext that manages products in cart across multiple screens
    2. Create a cart provider that exposes methods to add, remove, and update cart items
    3. Build screens that consume the context (ProductList and Cart)